 Whether or not you file taxes as an individual, a small business owner, or a corporation, the basic concepts are the same.
 You should always take the time throughout the year to ensure that you have made the necessary arrangements for tax season.
 This means setting aside an estimated amount to cover taxes owed.
 You quite literally can not afford to procrastinate in being prepared to pay any taxes you may owe when it’s time to file your taxes.

-  The IRS does not play around with those who let their tax debts become delinquent.
+The IRS does not play around with those who let their back taxes become delinquent.
 The IRS has demonstrated this time and again as they have taken action against countless taxpayers, no matter what their filing status may have been, to collect on what they were owed.
 If you find that you are in the midst of a conflict with the IRS, don’t fret, there is still hope of being able to salvage the situation.
-When your tax debt is causing undue stress and hardship on your finances, a federal IRS tax relief hardship program might be just what you need.
+When your back taxes is causing undue stress and hardship on your finances, a federal IRS back tax assistance hardship program might be just what you need.

 Tax lingo can leave someone that’s not trained in the intricacies of tax law scratching their head and trying to comprehend what they just read.
 The type of language used by the IRS when explaining their rules and regulations is very intentional and is better understood when you seek out professional help with the services offered at Solvable.
 The IRS hardship program can be found buried in Section 1 of Chapter 16 within Part 5 of the Internal Revenue Manual (IRM).

 This section of the IRM outlines a provision for what is defined as a Currently Not Collectable (CNC) status.
 Stringent qualifications help the IRS determine your eligibility when it comes to their hardship program.
 For starters, the IRS will have to review your predicament to ascertain if collecting the taxes you are liable for would cause an undue hardship which in turn would disrupt the living expenses necessary for you to survive.